- Be submitted to The Kennesaw Tower on or before February 1st in order that it

 Please note that many submitted manuscripts require revisions, so if you are not willing to engage in this process, please do not submit your work.

-If you do not receive word concerning your submission by February 15th, please e-mail the Editor-in-Chief, Dr. Susanne Kelley, inquiring about your submission.
+If you do not receive word concerning your submission by February 15th, please e-mail the Editor-in-Chief, Dr. Jaime Cruz-Ortiz, inquiring about your submission.
 Please make sure that the subject of your e-mail reads "Submissions Inquiry."

 REMEMBER the SUBMISSIONS DEADLINE of FEBRUARY 1st for publication that Spring.